RedHatNetherlandsSA/platformX/README.md

 The Standalone Catalogue Mind Map
 What is this?
 This is a flexible, visual tool designed to help you create and organize learning catalogues, project plans, or any hierarchical information.
-It's built as a standalone mind map application, which means:
+It's built as a standalone application, which means:

 It's Your Personal Copy: All data is saved directly to your web browser's localStorage.
 Your changes are private to you and will only appear on the computer and browser you are using.